nescampos/qloohackathon/README.md

 - "Where to have brunch on Sunday in Santiago"
 - "Places to have once in Ñuñoa"

+---

+### 🏢 Other Places (get_places)

+#### 🛍️ Shopping & Markets
+- "Shopping malls with free parking in Las Condes"
+- "Markets with restrooms in Vitacura"
+- "Shops with wifi in Santiago"
+- "Tourist shopping centers in Providencia"

+#### 🌳 Parks & Outdoor
+- "Parks with playgrounds for kids in Ñuñoa"
+- "Dog parks in Lo Barnechea"
+- "Smoke-free parks with free admission in Las Condes"
+- "Parks with restrooms and coffee in Providencia"

+#### 🏨 Hotels
+- "Hotels that are smoke-free in Providencia"
+- "Hotels with wifi and free parking in Santiago"
+- "Hotels that accept credit card in Ñuñoa"

+#### 🏛️ Cultural & Tourist
+- "Cultural centers with free admission in Santiago"
+- "Tourist attractions with restrooms in Vitacura"
+- "Cultural centers with coffee and wifi in Las Condes"

+#### 🚻 Amenities & Filters
+- "Places with restrooms and free admission in Providencia"
+- "Dog parks with playgrounds for kids in Ñuñoa"
+- "Markets with coffee and free parking in Vitacura"
+- "Shopping malls that accept credit card and have wifi in Santiago"
+- "Tourist places with alcohol in Las Condes"
+- "Hotels with playgrounds for kids and smoke-free in Lo Barnechea"
+- "Cultural centers with parking, coffee, and restrooms in Santiago"
+- "Restaurants that accept dogs in Las Condes"
+- "Places to go with pets in Vitacura"

+### 👨‍👩‍👧‍👦 Family-Friendly Features
+- "Restaurants with children's menu in La Reina"
+- "Places with games for children in Lo Barnechea"
+- "Family-friendly places in Providencia"

+### 🌱 Dietary Preferences
+- "Vegan restaurants in Santiago"
+- "Vegetarian options in Las Condes"
+- "Gluten-free food in Providencia"

+### 🚗 Services & Amenities
+- "Free parking restaurants in Vitacura"
+- "Delivery places in Ñuñoa"
+- "Restaurants with bar in Providencia"
+- "Places that accept cards in Santiago"

+### ☕ Meal Types
+- "Where to have breakfast in Las Condes"
+- "Places to have lunch in Providencia"
+- "Restaurants for dinner in Vitacura"
+- "Where to have brunch on Sunday in Santiago"
+- "Places to have once in Ñuñoa"

 ## Configuration and channels